cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 They want me alive.
 The Collateral Murder video, they were a lot further away than they are now.
 That wouldn't be a problem, hitting from a distance.
-So I take off the helmet so they don't get the idea to shoot at the bike.
+So I take off the helmet, so they don't get the idea to shoot at the bike.
 See that you keep driving at the limit."

 Tim steered the bike into a dry riverbed.